Lithuania to Receive More Boxer Vehicles From OCCAR, German Consortium

 Lithuania’s Boxer vehicle expansion is supported by OCCAR’s ongoing program to supply a common fleet across Germany, the Netherlands, Lithuania, and the UK.

 Vilnius joined the effort in 2016 with five different variants planned.
-The government then began negotiations for a total of 120 Boxers in April 2022.
+The government then began negotiations for 120 Boxers in April 2022.

 Through the latest agreement, OCCAR and industry partner Artec will realize more than 1,350 Boxer deliveries to member nations.